 The Federal Parent Loans for Undergraduate Students (PLUS) program provides funds for educational purposes to the parents of dependent students.
 The PLUS loan is available to the parents of dependent students with and without financial need; however, the student is required to file a FAFSA.
 Parents may borrow up to the student's cost of attendance, less any financial aid.
 The student who is a dependent of the borrower must meet all the eligibility requirements listed above and must be enrolled at least half-time (6 credits per semester).
-The borrower will be required to sign a Promissory Note.
-The 2021-2022 interest rate for PLUS loans is 6.28%.
+The parent borrower is required to sign a Promissory Note.
+The 2022-2023 interest rate for PLUS loans is 7.54%.